 4. You will be able to view the Pick List after you have created a shipment.

-Once the order is shipped, the status will be Fulfilled.
+Once the order is shipped, the status will be updated to 'Fulfilled'.
 Once an order is fulfilled, the stock levels will fall accordingly.

 Looking to remove line items from a Sales Order?
 Read this article.